GoogleCloudPlatform/compute-gpu-installation/linux/README.md

         will be opened.
 This way you can customize your future image, install additional packages, etc.
 *   `--custom-script <PATH_TO_CUSTOM_SCRIPT.sh>`: Provide a path to bash script that will be executed on the build VM before it's turned off.
 This way you can install additional packages and execute additional configuration steps.
+*   `--network`: The name of the VPC network to which the build VM is connected to. (default: `default`)
+*   `--subnet`: The name of the subnet to be used for the build VM.
+If not provided, the name of the network is used.
+        Required for custom mode VPC networks.